Prescriptions cost £8.80 per item.

 All pharmacies will provide the following services:

-advice on treatment of minor conditions and healthy living
+- advice on treating minor health concerns and healthy living

 Other services that may be available from your local pharmacy: